jlenz27/Portfolio/README.md

 ## Description

 _This is a webpage that is used to display a portfolio of John Lenz, It uses HTML and CSS to make and stylize the website.
+It shows basic concepts of HTML and styling with CSS.
 It inclues a list of projects that he is currently working on along with contact information_

 ## GitHub Link
 _https://jlenz27.github.io/Portfolio/_

 ## Setup/Installation Requirements
+* _Download Repository
 * _Run this program with an Web browser of your choosing_